-Creating a home-like space: De-clutter and Remove Distractions large brightly colored commercial posters, try having the children create an alphabet using natural materials.
+Creating a home-like space: De-clutter and Remove Distractions Many distractions can be addressed by s mind.
+When deciding what to put on the walls, consider choosing items that are child-centered (such as a child's artwork), items that are meaningful to the children, and only put up what is necessary.
+Rather than using large brightly colored commercial posters, try having the children create an alphabet using natural materials.
 This has a much more natural and calming feel and is more meaningful.
 Also choose wall colors that are calming and don't create a stressful environment.
 For example, a room with yellow paint that gets bright sun all day can create a stressful glare.
 If you want color in your space try using one colored accent wall.
 This brings color into the space without being overwhelming.